Book Review: Inside Steve’s Brain by Leander Kahney

 Build the team

-Get rid off people who just nod.
+Get rid of people who just nod.
 Support discussions and arguments, that is a great way to improve the product and its functions, justify them or find the ways to promote them.

 As a manager you need to also lead the team.
 You need to appreciate people when they do an excellent job and yell at those who will mess it up.
 You need to find a balance between carrot and stick to motivate your team to move forward.

-Mouse and graphic user interface was originally developed by Xerox.
-Unfortunately for them, their managers did not see its potential and it was collecting dust in the research laboratories.
-(Before that, computers were controlled by typing commands or navigating through list of files with your arrow keys.
+Mouse and graphic user interface were originally developed by Xerox.
+Unfortunately for them, their managers did not see its potential and it was gathering dust in the research laboratories.
+(Before that, computers were controlled by typing commands or navigating through a list of files with your arrow keys.
 Just google MS-DOS.)

-And as I mentioned, after every chapter there is a summary in form of tips and advices for you as manager based on Steve Jobs, so if you are in hurry, read at least the notes.
+And as I mentioned, after every chapter there is a summary in the form of tips and advice for you as a manager based on Steve Jobs, so if you are in a hurry, read at least the notes.